I have created this ‘abc alphabet chart activity’ for letters a to z in order to revisit beginning sounds and letters with kids.

 Click on the above chart to download the free PDF file for this abc activity.

-I hope you find this resource useful.
+I hope you find these resources useful.